-All children spend a day in the summer term at their next school where they meet staff and other pupils that will be in their year group.
-The Middle/ next liaise with staff about levels and behaviour during a visit in the summer term.
+Summer Transition - All children spend a day in the summer term at their next school where they meet staff and other pupils who will be in their year group.
+The headteacher and class teacher liaise with staff at the receiving school about attainment and behaviour during a visit in the summer term.
 The Year 4 teacher and ELSA listen to individual anxieties and support the children with them.
 If they feel that a further visit to the next school is needed, this can be arranged and is done so on an individual needs basis.
+The headteacher will ensure that any relevant information is passed to the receiving school.
+This will include all pupil records kept on the CPOMS system.